QuSpin/QuSpin/README.md

 ```
 More information about basis objects can be found in the [basis objects](#basis-objects) section.

 We recommend using basis objects when multiple separate Hamiltonians, which share the same symmetries, need to be constructed.
-This provides the advantage of saving time when creating the corresponding symmetry objects.
+One can either construct a basis by calling the constructors, or each hamiltonian object stores a reference to its basis as the attribute `H.basis`.

 ### **using symmetries**
 Adding symmetries is easy and versatile: one can either just add extra keyword arguments to the initialization of ```hamiltonian``` or, when one initializes a ```basis``` object one can build in the desired symmetries.
 By default, ```hamiltonian``` uses spin-1/2 Pauli operators and 1d-symmetries.
-Currently, the spin-chain symmetries implemented are for spins-1/2 operators in 1 dimension.

 The available symmetries for a spin chain in 1d are: